robertorcosta/azure-docs.pt-br/articles/automation/troubleshoot/onboarding.md

 #### <a name="cause"></a>Causa

-Esse erro ocorre porque a máquina virtual está uma carga pesada durante a instalação.
+Esse erro ocorre porque a máquina virtual está sob uma carga pesada durante a instalação.

 ### <a name="resolution"></a>Resolução